This post contains affiliate links. We may receive compensation, at no extra cost to you, when you click on or make a purchase using these links.

 Be Spooked in the Old Melbourne Gaol

 My first trips to Melbourne were about cool cocktail bars and boutique shopping.
 Living in Sydney, I thought I had all the historic buildings back home… Wrong!
-With only 2 days in Melbourne, I made time to visit the Old Melbourne Goal, on Russell Street.
+The Old Gaol in Russell Street in one of my new Melbourne places to visit.

 The Old Melbourne Gaol Building